JakeKirk/TabBarBroken/README.md

 # TabBarBroken
-Platform: Windows, 64 bit, Qt 5.13.1
+Platform: Windows, 64 bit, Qt 5.13.1 (and recent versions of Qt.)

-Demonstrates a 'dead' Qt TabButton TabBar (inactive? disabled?) upon SwipeView.setCurrentIndex()

-If you are on Page 1 and one presses 'Navigate to Page 4' Then one cannot get back to Page 1, via the TabButton-TabBar, 'PAGE 1'

-The 'PAGE 1' TabButton (TabBar?) is temporarily 'dead'? but other TabButtons all work and if one swipes over and back (to/from) another page, this fixes things!
+An implementation for when the # of Pages exceeds the number of TabButtons in a SwipeView.

+It was found that when using SwipeView.setCurrentIndex() that the TabBar.currentIndex could go out-of-range or more than the number of TabButtons created for the design.
+This in turn seems to cause the TabButton to not pass on messages to the TabBar and to appear "dead" or inactive.  (but other TabButtons at indexes +/- work just fine... hmmm).

 see also:
 https://doc.qt.io/qt-5/qml-qtquick-controls2-container.html#managing-the-current-index